Hengyu/ChessBot-iOS-iTunes/updateInfo.md

-- Enhanced for iOS 16 and iPhone 14 series
+- Bug fixes and stability improved